QubesOS/qubes-doc/configuration/http-filtering-proxy.md

         name.ip-address-of-app-vm

-   The name part before the dot is arbitrary.
+   The name before the dot is arbitrary.
    For convenience, one can use an AppVM name here, but this is not required.
-   It is important to get the ip address part right as this is what the control script uses to determine on which AppVM it will apply the proxy rules.
+   It is important to get the ip address part right, as this is what the control script uses to determine to which AppVM it will apply the proxy rules.
-   One can check the IP address of AppVM in Qubes VM manager in the VM settings dialog; see the Networking session under the Basic tab.
+   One can check the IP address of an AppVM in Qubes VM manager in the VM settings dialog; see the Networking settings under the Basic tab.

    The attached archive includes a `tinyproxy/social.10.137.2.13` file with rules for an AppVM allowing connections to Google, Facebook, Linkedin, Livejournal, Youtube, and few other other sites.
    One can use it as an example after changing the IP addresses accordingly.